Sunday Snippet: I Don’t Want To Talk About It!

 #50 – If you switched places with your teacher tomorrow, what would you teach the class?

-These 50 questions are by no means the be all and end all, but they do provide a starting point to spark our own creativity in discovering how our children’s days have been.
+These 50 questions are by no means the be-all and end-all, but they do provide a starting point to spark our own creativity in discovering how our children’s days have been and making them talk about it.
 We would love to hear some new and interesting questions that work for you as you follow the lives of your kids.
 Please share your thoughts in the comments!

 Thank you for joining us today and have a great week everyone!